RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/diagrams_000.md

 someone needs to pick up a marker and draw some kind of picture on a whiteboard of the system under discussion.
 In these meetings, the diagram helps the group coalesce around a shared model of the system.
-A significant amount of time may be spent on critiquing the way the system is drawn, because a software-writer's way of portraying a system is actively understood to refect somee or all of:
+A significant amount of time may be spent on critiquing the way the system is drawn, because a software-writer's way of portraying a system is actively understood to refect some or all of:

 1. The way that the writer is comfortable thinking about it[^1]
 2. Some goal the writer has for the system (i.e. the portrayal visually suggests that an intended change or addition makes sense)